a-727/SpeedRacer/README.md

 #### AllowSuperHardMode
 Boolean (1 or 0) value, wether to allow super hard mode (1.4X faster than hard).
 Default is 0.
 ### Advanced Settings
+If you are making a mod, please start all advanced settings with a lowercase letter.
 #### finishedProject
 Boolearn (1 or 0) value, whether the project is completed.
 If this setting is turned on, instead of displaying campaign errors individually, it will print out a single message "This campagn generated errors during setup.
-If this is your campaign, please select debug below to view errors and enter debug mode".
-If no errors are shown, it will disable debug mode (allows super slow speed and pressing space to pause/unpause the game and print out details to console).
+If this is your campaign, please select debug below to view errors".
 #### allowEasyMode
 Boolean (1 or 0) value, whether to allow easy mode.
 Default is 1.
 Cannot disable this setting, allowNormalMode, allowHardMode, AllowSuperEasyMode (disabled by default), and AllowSuperHardMode (disabled by deafault).
 If that happens, it will generate a campaign error and reset all to default.
 #### allowNormalMode